bnnm/wwiser/doc/EDITOR.md

        Node key=(exploring), children=...
          Node key=(none), audioNodeId=(sid)
 - also works with values in between: music=exploring, playerhealth=*, action=heavy
-  * Node
-* when changing groups that point to other objects:
+- when changing groups that point to other objects:
   - old sound stops at next defined sync point then new
     - if object is the same, it keeps playing, unless bIsContinuePlayback is unset (stops + restars)
   - may use a transition segment or fadeout